Get A Risk-Free Bet Up To $500

 For parlays, every payout is the same as what you’ll find outside the U.S. except for popular 3-way parlays, which pay at +595. that’s compared with +600 or 6/1.
 Small difference — but not for the book, which will add up over time.

 And note that you can’t make “correlation” parlays or teasers.
 In other words, you can’t parlay or tease sides/totals in the same game.
-This limitation exists at all the other online NJ sportsbooks we’ve examined, so it’s not unique to FanDuel it seems.
-That said, FD Sportsbook will over “pre-made” parlays that are correlated, such as Team A to win and Over, but typically either the spread or the total is bumped up a point or two from the line you’ll see individually.
+This limitation exists at most other online sportsbooks we’ve examined, so it’s not unique to FanDuel it seems.
+That said, FD Sportsbook will offer “same game parlays” that allow correlation, such as Team A to win and Over, but sometimes either the spread or the total is bumped up a point or two from the line you’ll see individually.
 Speaking of…

 Notice at the bottom of the line slip you can turn on “review line changes.”
 This gives you the option — if a line or price changes while you’re considering the wager — to accept or reject it.
 As opposed to the new number getting processed, which happens at some books.